idozarchi/GenericIOTInfrastrucrue/README.txt

 # Generic IoT Infrastructure

-This project is a versatile IoT infrastructure aimed at helping users manage data from their IoT devices.
-The entire project was developed from scratch with minimal reliance on external libraries.
+This project is a comprehensive IoT infrastructure designed to facilitate the management of data from IoT devices.
+The entire system is built from scratch with minimal reliance on external libraries to ensure maximum control and customization.

+## User Requirements

+1. **High Concurrency**: Efficiently handle a large volume of simultaneous requests.
+2. **Modular Architecture**: Ensure components are modular for easy maintenance and scalability.
+3. **Dynamic Command Addition**: Allow new commands to be added without server downtime.
+4. **User Interface**: Provide a UI for seamless interaction with the server.
+5. **Protocol Support**: Support multiple networking protocols for diverse IoT devices.

+## Technical Requirements

+1. **Thread Pool Management**: Implement a thread pool in the gateway server for efficient request handling.
+2. **Plug & Play Components**: Design the gateway server with plug & play capabilities for easy integration of new components.
+3. **Protocol Handling**: Develop a connection service to manage different networking protocols (HTTP, TCP, UDP).
+4. **Component Independence**: Ensure each project component operates independently.
+5. **Web Interface**: Develop a web interface to interact with the server and execute primary commands.

+## Base Requests

+The project includes four fundamental requests:
+- **Register Company**: Register a new company (user).
+- **Register Product**: Register a new product type for a company.
+- **Register Device**: Register a specific device.
+- **Register Update**: Register updates sent by devices.

+* The IoT infrastructure is designed to allow the addition of new commands on demand without requiring server downtime.

 ## Main Components

 1. **Website**
-    - Developed using Next.js and Tomcat.
+    - Developed using Next.js for the frontend and Tomcat for the backend.
-    - Offers a user-friendly interface for IoT data management.
+    - Provides a user-friendly interface for managing IoT data.

 2. **Gateway Server**
     - Features the `ConnectionService` supporting HTTP, TCP, and UDP protocols.
-    - Includes the `RequestProcessingService` which uses a thread pool for efficient request handling.
+    - Includes the `RequestProcessingService` which utilizes a thread pool for efficient request handling.

 ## Directory Structure